 Previous musical stops include The Choral Arts Society of Philadelphia, Trenton Opera Theatre, and The Greater Philadelphia Chorale.

 He is a cantor and soloist at The Church of Saint Andrew in Newtown and works as a 5th grade teacher at Saint Andrew's School.

 George began singing with the Bucks County Choral Society in 2011 and was introduced to Cordus Mundi by several members with dual membership.
-He was intrigued and impressed by the diversity shown in the Cordus repertoire and is looking forward to expanding his musical horizons with the pre-imminent male a cappella group in the Philadelphia region.
+He was intrigued and impressed by the diversity shown in the Cordus repertoire and is looking forward to expanding his musical horizons with the pre-eminent male a cappella group in the Philadelphia region.